Summary

 Explore

-Students will be placed into groups and then given images to analyze using the It’s OPTIC-AL strategy.
-Students will share out the overall mood/impression the images create and explain how they came to their conclusions.
+Students are placed into groups and then given images to analyze using the It’s OPTIC-al strategy.
+Students then share out the overall mood/impression the images create and explain how they came to their conclusions.

 Explain

-Students will read “The Scarlet Ibis” and analyze key scenes for word choice and mood.
-Students will focus on the character of Brother and how the audience is made to feel about this character through word choice and mood.
-Students will engage in a whole class discussion after the reading to discuss the character of Brother.
+Students read “The Scarlet Ibis” by James Hurst and analyze key scenes for word choice and mood, focusing on the character of Brother and how the audience is made to feel about this character through word choice and mood.
+Students engage in a whole-class discussion after the reading to discuss the character of Brother.

 Extend